An article about what you need to know to plan your visit to the Berlin Wall including how to get there, entrance fees and much more.

 If you have an active Eurail pass, you can use the public transportation for free too so you don’t have to worry if you’re staying in a district that is located away from the touristy areas of the German capital.

-I hope you have enjoyed this travel guide to Berlin’s top attractions.
-Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!
+I hope you have enjoyed this article about how to plan your visit to the Berlin Wall.
+Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail.

-Have you ever visited Berlin?
+Have you ever been to the Berlin Wall?
 Would you like to?
-Share your thoughts and let me know what you think!
+How was your experience like?
+Share your thoughts and let me know what you think.